kballard237/AC209a-Final-Project/README.md

 | Pressure X Humidity | 2 |
 | weekday X psets | 1 |

+The train accuracy is 1.0 and the test accuracy is 0.9870.

-We can see the comparison between the CV tree, bagging, and overfit tree in the table below.
+We computed the running accuracies for the bagging train and test, and can see the comparison between the CV tree, bagging, and overfit tree in the table below.

  ![Best CV Tree Visualization](./Sensor_2/data_exploration/model_acc_comp.png)